Supporting members to achieve their career goals

 - Share learning locally

-Note: Due to COVID-19 most of the events are likely to be held virutally in 2020 and will require participants to take time out of work to participate in the virtual conferences.
+Note: Due to ongoing COVID-19 restrictions most of the events are likely to be held virutally in 2021 and will require participants to take time out of work to participate in the virtual conferences.

 The programme represents a major investment by PCRS in the individual and successful applicants must be willing to undertake some pre-event coursework and post event evaluation and engagement with PCRS.